Renault's French job cutting plan gets better reception than PSA

 "It's better than having to deal with layoffs and drastic plant closures that hit company morale," Montebourg said.

-Last year French President Francois Hollande and Montebourg sharply criticized PSA's plant to cut 8,000 jobs in France and close a plant in Aulnay-sous-Bois, near Paris, in 2014.
+Last year French President Francois Hollande and Montebourg sharply criticised PSA's plant to cut 8,000 jobs in France and close a plant in Aulnay-sous-Bois, near Paris, in 2014.

 Although PSA had said it did not plan to resort to layoffs, its restructuring drive created shockwaves among government and public opinion because it was announced right after the presidential election.